lgreski/datasciencectacontent/markdown/rprog-breakingDownComplete.md

 2. Read each file and calculate the number of complete cases
 3. Create a data frame containing the required output, and return it to the parent environment.

 Note that if we use an approach that creates a vector of complete case counts, we can combine it with the `id` vector in step 3.
+Also note that unlike the `pollutantmean()` problem, we want to count cases by sensor, and therefore there is no need to combine the files before calculating the counts.

 A stubbed version of the potential solution looks like this.

     complete <- function(directory,id=1:332){